sunfounder/pironman/docs/source/setup_pironman.rst

     pironman -rc ff8a40

-Those settings are stored in ``/.config/pironman/config.txt``, and you can also make changes directly in this file.
+Those configurations are stored in ``/.config/pironman/config.txt``, and you can also make changes directly in this file.

 .. code-block::